Enkidu: Enkidu's wild life

 It has often been suggested that these descriptions reflect the semi-nomadic Amorites who, from their homeland in the Syrian Desert, infiltrated southern Mesopotamia and came to dominate it in the early second millennium.
 The phraseology generally includes a reference to "not knowing", which is also used in the epic.
 Comparing their behaviour to animals, "people plotting destruction like beasts, like wolves".
 However, Amorites ate uncooked meat and lived in tents while Enkidu lived in the steppe and ate grass; meaning there is no correlation between both since Enkidu wasn’t even a human yet.

-However, Morris Jastrow suggested that Enkidu's early life was modeled on a tradition about can be seen in etiological texts, in parallel to the description of Enkidu.
+However, Morris Jastrow suggested that Enkidu's early life was modeled on a tradition that can be seen in etiological texts, in parallel to the description of Enkidu.

 Becoming human

 After bouts of love-making with Shamhat over two weeks, Enkidu tries to reunite with his herd.
 But the gazelles run from him, indicating that he is not accepted any more amongst the savage kind.
 Enkidu has lost his primitive nature, such as running as fast as a gazelle.

 We can see here the motif of transferring negative or positive qualities (weakness or knowledge) from one being to another through intimate contact.
 Another motif is the role of women as seducer towards civilization, such as Adam and Eve in Genesis 3.
-By offering Adam the fruit of the tree of knowledge, Eve ultimately drew him to civilized life.
+By offering Adam the fruit of the tree of knowledge, Eve ultimately drew him to a life of sin and turmoil with Eve being to the pain of childbirth.

 Jastrow and Clay are of the opinion that the story of Enkidu was originally a separate tale to illustrate "man's career and destiny, how through intercourse with a woman he awakens to the sense of human dignity..."